erluxman/erluxman.github.io/src/pages/00018-my-journey-of-100-day-of-flutter/index.md

 ## My best 100 days as a developer

-On **April 5th 2020**, exactly **100** days ago, I publicly announced on twitter that I will be posting Flutter tips and tricks everyday for 100 days.
+On **April 5th 2020**, I publicly announced on twitter that I will be posting Flutter tips and tricks everyday for 100 days.

 ![day1](day1.png)

 ### Apr 5 - May 4

-I officially started posting tips on Twitter in a [thread](https://twitter.com/erluxman/status/1246608678486065152).
+I started posting tips on Twitter in a [thread](https://twitter.com/erluxman/status/1246608678486065152).
 I was planning to publish tips for sometime but haven't really started.
-So, I wanted to officially kick start the journey and keep myself committed to it by keeping myself publicly accountable within my twitter circle.
+So, I wanted to officially kick start the journey and keep myself committed to it by having myself publicly accountable within my twitter circle.

-I started posting daily tips in twitter and a blog of 7 tips at once on my site erluxman.com every week & also shared the blog on reddit.
+I started posting daily tips in twitter and a blog of 7 tips at once on my site [erluxman.com](https:erluxman.com) every week & also shared the blog on reddit.
 At the beginning I didn't intend of building any helpful document.
 In fact I didn't even expect I would create something helpful by publishing tips.
 But I did just for the sake of being disciplined and being a man of words.
 I started to get good response on reddit about my blogs.
 I started getting  replies like "nice tips", "Waiting for next 7 tips".
 It kinda gave me a extra push to keep going.

 | ![week1](week_1.png)|  ![week2](week_2.png)  |
 |--|--|